 Specification of Bell P-63D Kingcobra:

-Powerplant: One Allison V-1710-109 (E22) water-cooled engine rated at 1425 hp for take off.
+Powerplant: One Allison V-1710-109 (E22) liquid-cooled engine rated at 1425 hp for take off.
 Performance: Maximum speed was 437 mph at 30,000 feet, service ceiling was 39,000 feet, and an altitude of 28,000 feet could be reached in 11.2 minutes.
 Normal range was 950 miles, and maximum ferry range was 2000 miles.
 Dimensions: wingspan 39 feet 2 inches, length 32 feet 8 inches, height 11 feet 2 inches, and wing area 255 square feet.
 Weights: 7076 pounds empty, 8740 pounds gross, and 11,100 pounds maximum loaded.
 Armament: One 37-mm M9E1 cannon in the propeller hub with 48 rounds, a pair of 0.50-inch machine guns in the forward fuselage synchronized to fire through the propeller arc, plus a single 0.50-inch machine gun in each of two underwing gondolas